The Stress-Free Guide To Hosting Your First Dinner Party [8 Steps, With Pictures]

 Cook meals you’ve tried before so you don’t have any surprises the day of.
 Or go for recipes that seem fancy, but are actually easy.

 Time the cooking of your dishes in a way that doesn’t leave you in the kitchen (and out of the fun) all night.
-In fact, the Barefoot Contessa advises against using any recipe that can’t be cooked ahead.
+The Barefoot Contessa advises against using any recipe that can’t be cooked ahead.

 Hosting a dinner party on a budget?